top of page

 • Reducing mental clutter and racing thoughts

-• Preparing your body for restful sleep
+• Preparing my body for restful sleep

 Setting the Scene for Your Ritual